ryng64/encodeFM/README.md

 ## Plug

-check out www.ausom.dev for more information and other tools coming soon!
+check out www.ausom.dev for more information.

 ## Samples